Science apprenticeships – your job options at 18

 - Unilever runs a higher apprenticeship in research and development.
-You can choose between three routes: chemistry, packaging technology and R&D refreshment (working on its food and drink products).
+You can choose between two routes: chemistry and R&D refreshment (working on its food and drink products).

 There are other science apprenticeships available too.
 Employers that have been known to offer science apprenticeships include Mondelez and the National Nuclear Laboratory and you can often find vacancies with smaller science companies.
 If you have a specific company in mind, visit its website to see what opportunities are available.

 What qualifications do I need to get onto a science apprenticeship?

 To get onto a science higher apprenticeship or degree apprenticeship you’ll typically need: